aws/aws-advanced-jdbc-wrapper/examples/SpringBootHikariExample/README.md

-# Tutorial: Getting started with Spring Boot, Hikari, and the AWS JDBC Driver
+# Tutorial: Getting started with Spring Boot, Hikari, and the AWS Advanced JDBC Wrapper

-In this tutorial, you will set up a Spring Boot application using Hikari and the AWS JDBC Driver.
+In this tutorial, you will set up a Spring Boot application using Hikari and the AWS Advanced JDBC Wrapper.

 > Note: this tutorial was written using the following technologies:
 >    - Spring Boot 2.7.0
->    - AWS JDBC Driver 2.6.6
+>    - AWS Advanced JDBC Wrapper 2.6.6
 >    - Postgresql 42.5.4
 >    - Java 8